 If you have minor children, it's critical that your will designate a guardian for them.
 If you don't specify who is best suited to look after your child if both you and your spouse die prematurely, the state will.
 In addition, consider that under some state intestacy laws, if you are married at the time of your death, your current spouse may inherit all your assets.
 If you have children from a previous marriage, this may not be the result you intended.

 In addition to a will, it is important to consider a power of attorney.
 A power of attorney appoints an agent to act on your behalf regarding financial and other matters while you are alive.
 It can take effect immediately or at the time of your incapacity.
 It typically authorizes someone to act on your behalf with respect to your financial affairs, and is often executed by one spouse for another.

 There are several considerations to keep in mind when setting up a power of attorney.
 Any competent adult can serve as your agent.
 It can be general or limited; for example, it can apply only to particular assets or accounts that you own.
 Given that you are giving someone authority to make important decisions on your behalf, it is important that you exercise great care in selecting your agent.

 A health care proxy names the agent who can make health care decisions for you if you are unable to communicate for yourself.
 Unlike a durable power of attorney, before someone can act as your health care proxy, you must become incapacitated and be unable to make informed decisions for yourself.

 You’ll want to be specific about what decisions your health care proxy agent can and can’t make on your behalf.
 You may also want to draft an advanced medical directive, also known as a living will.
 This expresses your wishes to your agent and doctors when considering the use of life-sustaining procedures.

-Consider naming an alternate power of attorney and alternate health care proxy in case the person you’ve initially named is unable to serve on your behalf.
+Consider naming an alternative power of attorney and alternative health care proxy in case the person you’ve initially named is unable to serve on your behalf.